When Do I Need to Obtain a Right-of-Way Permit?

 How Do I Obtain a Right-of-Way Permit?

-- Submit application, traffic control plan, and engineering plans and specifications to the City of SeaTac Engineering Review Division for review and approval.
-All plans and drawings are to be prepared and stamped by a Washington State Licensed Civil Engineer.
+- Submit an application, a traffic control plan, and engineering plans and specifications to the City of SeaTac Engineering Review Division for review and approval.
+All plans and drawings are to be prepared and stamped by a Washington State Licensed Professional Civil Engineer.

 - Submit a copy of the contractor's current State Contractor's L&I Registration Number.